Daylight Saving Time 2017: When Do Clocks Change And Will We Gain Or Lose Hour?

 — Runner's World (@runnersworld) March 7, 2017

 It sounds like the only feasible way to get rid of the DST is for the federal government to abolish it throughout the nation.
-Think of what that would do to flights, trains, and buses when it came to time schedules if some states honored the Daylight Saving Time change, and some didn’t.
+Think of what that would do to flights, trains, and buses when it came to time schedules if some states honored the Daylight Saving Time change and some didn’t.

 [Featured Image by DAB/AP Images]